-- uncertainty over the losses on remaining unearned exposures, particularly for the classes earning over extended periods such as the Structural Defects business or the Warranty business; - uncertainty over the number and magnitude of potential large losses (and catastrophes) on all business that is unexpired at the valuation date; - uncertainty over the provision for Events Not in Data (ENIDs) where, by their very nature, there is no data available; - potential for deviation in the expected profits on un-incepted and unearned business;

-- potential for deviation in payment patterns from expectations, resulting in an over or under-estimation of the level of discount; - uncertainty over the volume of unincepted business; - uncertainty surrounding the future premium receivable; - estimation of the Risk Margin due to uncertainty in the run-off of the capital requirements; and - uncertainty in the estimated ultimate amount of expenses that will be incurred in the run-off of the liabilities.
+- Uncertainty over the number and magnitude of potential large losses (and catastrophes) on all business that is unexpired at the valuation date; - Uncertainty over the provision for Events Not in Data (ENIDs) where, by their very nature, there is no data available; - Potential for deviation in the expected profits on un-incepted and unearned business; - Potential for deviation in payment patterns from expectations, resulting in an over or under-estimation of the level of discount; - Uncertainty over the volume of unincepted business; - Uncertainty surrounding the future premium receivable; and

+• Estimation of the risk margin due to uncertainty in the run-off of the capital requirements.

-D.2.3 Other Uncertanties
+D.2.3 Other Uncertainties

-AIL believes the uncertainty in the calculation of the Technical Provisions due to the COVID-19 crisis has now significantly reduced.
-However, the impact of rising inflation (partially due to a secondary impact of COVID-19) is a significant risk to the company across most classes of business.
-Where the effects are being seen immediately we have allowed for this appropriately in the best estimate.
-In addition AIL holds ENID loads specifically to allow for this uncertainty in a number of classes including miscellaneous financial loss (warranty), fire & other damage to property (property) and general liability (structural defects).
+AIL believes the impact of rising inflation, fuelled by growing geopolitical tensions impacting on the UK economy, is a risk to the company across most classes of business.
+Where the effects are being seen immediately, we have allowed for this appropriately in the best estimate.
+In addition, AIL holds ENID loads specifically to allow for this uncertainty in a number of classes including miscellaneous financial loss (warranty), fire & other damage to property (property) and general liability (structural defects).

-D.2.4 Differences between Solvency II valuation and UK GAAP Values
+D.2.4 Differences between UK GAAP and Solvency II valuation

-UK GAAP TPs 2022 £millions 2021 £millions
+Technical Provisions (net of reinsurance) 2023 £millions 2022 £millions

-GAAP 247.7 445.3
+GAAP 323.8 247.7

-Lapsed Provision 30.5 30.6

-Lloyds (and other adjustments) - (2.5)

-Removal of Margins (4.1) (15.4)
+Removal of Margins (17.8) (4.1)

-Removal of GAAP Excess of Loss Reinsurance (5.1) (2.6)
+GAAP Excess of Loss Reinsurance - (5.1)

-Removal of Other GAAP Items (6.1) (1.9)
+GAAP Adjustments (85.7) (6.1)

-Premium Provision Profits (10.5) (47.7)
+Premium Provision Profits 5.2 (10.5)

-Future Premiums (67.5) (80.0)
+Future Premiums (77.0) (67.5)

-ENIDs 6.1 17.4
+ENIDs 6.1 6.1

-SII Expenses 38.5 30.8
+SII Expenses 42.0 38.5

-Reinsurance Bad Debt 1.4 1.0
+Reinsurance Bad Debt 1.2 1.4

-Lapse provision (16.4) (25.6)
+Lapse provision 16.8 14.1

-Discounting (19.2) (11.0)
+Discounting (18.0) (19.2)

-Risk Margin 16.9 28.1
+Risk Margin 12.3 16.9

-Total 212.2 366.5
+Total 208.9 212.2